 Limitations resulting from the compatibility of software with external hardware are important to consider.
 Some systems include integrated software with features such as inbuilt protocols and the ability to select languages.
 Software should be validated to global standards.
-Interfacing options and LIMS compatibility is an important consideration when choosing a new analyzer.
+Interfacing options and LIMS compatibility are important considerations when choosing a new analyzer.

-Other important considerations include the number of users, length of usage, flexibility, pre-analytical processing, ease-of-use, reliability, budget and customer support.
+Other considerations can include the number of users, length of usage, flexibility, ease of use, reliability, budget and customer support.

 Taking into consideration current and future trends is essential in maximizing the lifespan of any analyzer.
 As systems become more sophisticated, integration, convenience and application specificity are key.

 New assays are constantly in development to improve the diagnostic capabilities of laboratories and ultimately improve patient care.
 The continuing emergence of new, clinically significant biomarkers, and technological advancements have a significant impact on such assay development.